Nina Epton

 Her greatest commercial success was a series of literary, historical and sociological books about amorous relationships: Love and the French (1959), Love and the English (1960), Love and the Spanish (1961).
 In various combinations these were translated into French, German and Spanish.
 All three were reprinted by Penguin Books in 1964–1965.

 Life

 Early life

 Epton was born in Hampstead to a Scottish father and a Spanish mother.
 She was educated partly in England and partly in France, graduated from the University of Paris, and travelled widely.

 Career

 During the 1950s she was the producer of the BBC's French-Canadian department, with particular responsibility for BBC contributions to the Canadian Broadcasting Corporation's French-language newsreel, Revue de l'actualité.
 Between 1953 and 1969 she was also an occasional contributor to the BBC Home Service and the BBC Light Programme as a presenter, interviewer, and panellist.

-As a travel writer she was considered something of a novelty in the early 1950s as a good-looking woman who travelled alone and engaged deeply and critically with local conditions.
+As a travel writer she was considered something of a novelty in the early 1950s, as a good-looking woman who travelled alone and engaged deeply and critically with local conditions.

 Epton died on 29 October 2010.

+Advocacy for Moroccan Independence

+In the summer of 1946, Nina Epton encountered Moroccan nationalists during her travels in Tangier, swiftly aligning herself with their cause.
+Upon her return to London, Epton wrote critical articles about French colonial policies, giving the nationalists considerable publicity.
+She became the first mainstream Western journalist to portray the Moroccan nationalist movement sympathetically.

+Epton also wrote a book dedicated to the nationalists, chronicling her meetings with nationalist leaders who believed in the power of world public opinion to secure Moroccan independence.
+She expressed optimism that the United Nations would address North African independence and that American support would follow.
+Her work was praised for portraying Morocco from a Moroccan perspective, giving credibility to the nationalist struggle on the world stage.
+While the Moroccans valued Epton's advocacy, the colonial authorities perceived her as a threat, leading to her arrest and interrogation in 1947.